How To Remove BlackheadsPosted on 27/03/2018

 Masking is another way to remove blackheads and control sebum production, but not all types of face masks will effectively do this.
 Generally, masks which prioritise pore care and/or contain charcoal and clay ingredients will do a great job.

 Using clay / pore care face masks approx. 1-2 times a week (but not all in the same week) will draw out excess oil and bacteria from your pores.
 It will also minimise the appearance of your pores.
 Some recommended masks include Elizavecca Milky Piggy Carbonated Bubble Clay Mask, Skinfood Egg White Pore Mask and Laneige Mini Pore Waterclay Mask.
-Steaming your face right before applying these masks will open your pores and soften the sebum, allowing for easier blackhead removal.
+Steaming your face right before applying these masks softens the sebum, allowing for easier blackhead removal.

 Peel off masks should be used with care and should only be used occasionally.
 If you have sensitive skin, we recommend using the face masks mentioned above instead.
 A detoxifying charcoal sheet mask such as the Shingmulnara Charcoal Natural Delight Mask Sheet is also a good option.

 For those who love a good satisfying peel, Innisfree Jeju Volcanic 3 in 1 Blackhead Nose Strips is a 3 step program for blackhead removal.
-The first nose strip opens up your pores, the second is an adhesive peel and the third contains Volcanic Ash from the Jeju Island of Korea .
+The first nose strip opens up your pores and the second is an adhesive peel.
+The third strip contains Volcanic Ash from the Jeju Island of Korea.
 This Volcanic Ash works to tighten your pores.
 Anthony is a fan of this mask and it works well for those with normal / combination and oily skin.

 Nesura Charcoal Blackhead Peel Off Mask comes in the form of charcoal gel.
 The gel can be applied to the T-zone, nose and chin (recommended), or to the whole face if desired.
 This mask is formulated with charcoal and other botanical & herbal ingredients.
 Once dried, slowly and gently peel off the mask.
 It removes blackheads, dead skin cells and other impurities along with it.